intron-innovation/AfriSpeech-200/Readme.md

 platform (linux/mac/windows) following the instructions [here](https
 ://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-2. Create a download folder e.g. `mkdir data`
+2. Create a download folder e.g. `mkdir AfriSpeech-100`

 3. Request aws credentials to access the data by sending an email with title "AfriSpeech S3 Credentials Request" to tobi@intron.io or send me a DM on slack

-4. Once you receive credentials, change into your data directory `cd data`
+4. Once you receive credentials, change into your data directory `cd AfriSpeech-100`

 5. Type `aws configure` at the command line, hit enter, and fill in the following based on the credentials you receive.
     ```